-As we move into the winter months and out of a nearly two-year long global pandemic with clear short-term mental health effects, the word “depression” may come up a lot.
 Depression is the “common cold” of psychological disorders.
-The World Health Organization considers depression a high priority concern and most everyone has been depressed or knows someone who has been depressed at some time in life.
+The World Health Organization considers depression a high-priority concern and most everyone has been depressed or knows someone who has been depressed at some time in life.
 While there may be different causes, triggers, and etiology of the experience of depressive symptoms, we as fitness professionals have one powerful tool at our disposal to help our clients and loved ones: exercise.
-The link between exercise alleviating depression has been clearly demonstrated; here’s how personal trainers can play a role.
+The correlation between exercise and depression has been clearly demonstrated; here’s how personal trainers can play a role.

 Signs of Clinical Depression

 Symptoms of depression include sleep disturbances, loss of appetite or overeating, and anhedonia (inability to experience pleasure).
 While it comes in different forms and intensities, some of its characteristics are enduring.

 Depressed people think in different ways from their non-depressed counterparts.
 Their neuro-chemistry is different.
-They may have low self-esteem.
-They are most likely inactive much of the time.
+They may have low self-esteem and are most likely inactive much of the time.

-Depression is often treated with drugs that activate neuronal communication, usually by inhibiting reuptake of key neurotransmitters like serotonin.
+Depression is often treated with drugs that activate neuronal communication, usually by inhibiting the reuptake of key neurotransmitters, like serotonin.
 Mood is elevated as a result of these changes in the nervous system.

 Psychotherapy is also used as a treatment, sometimes in combination with medication.
 One effective form of psychotherapy is cognitive-behavior therapy in which the patient is prompted to change their thoughts and then, how they respond to their thoughts.

-For example, one might observe and recognize the faulty thought of, “My life is so much harder than everyone else’s”, they are taught reframe it and instead think, “Life can be hard for everyone, and I can’t know everyone’s journey.
+For example, one might observe and recognize the faulty thought of, “My life is so much harder than everyone else’s,” they are taught to reframe it and instead think, “Life can be hard for everyone, and I can’t know everyone’s journey.
 I have challenges I’m facing but I have the strength to face them.”